-You can pretty much get away with any drivetrain you want if you live in a reasonably mild location with four seasons and a moderate amount of rain and snow.
-But if you live where slippery conditions prevail, such as in a region that historically sees harsh winters with lots of measurable ice and snowfall, a 4WD or AWD vehicle lets you more confidently climb behind the steering wheel, even when it's nasty outside.
+You could get away with any drivetrain you want if you live in a reasonably mild location with four seasons and moderate rain and snow.
+However, suppose you live where slippery conditions prevail, like a region that historically sees harsh winters with lots of measurable ice and snowfall.
+In that case, a 4WD or AWD vehicle gives you more capability to conquer extreme conditions.

 The acronyms RWD and FWD refer to where a vehicle's engine drives power to move the vehicle, with front-wheel-drive vehicles sending power to the front wheels and rear-wheel-drive vehicles sending power to the rear wheels.
 The world's very first car was an FWD car, the 1769 Cugnot Le Fardier, which was a three-wheeled steam-powered contraption.
 The car could tow five tons at two miles per hour, as long as it could get enough traction with its single-driven steel-clad wooden front wheel.

 In 1893, British engineer Bramah Joseph Diplock envisioned an all-wheel-drive car with four-wheel steering for a traction engine.
 Later on, in 1899, Loehner Porsche designed the first all-wheel-drive car, a gas-electric hybrid.